chrippa/ds4drv/README.rst

    $ ds4drv

-ds4drv does not support pairing, so to connect the controller you need to start it in pairing mode every time you want to use it.
+**Note:** ds4drv does not support pairing, so to connect the controller you need to start it in pairing mode every time you want to use it.
 This is done by holding the Share and PS button until the LED starts blinking.